Community infrastructure levy

 The Community Infrastructure Levy (CIL) is a charge on development to contribute to funding infrastructure.
 It will help to pay for things such as schools, health facilities and transport improvements, necessary to support new development.

-The Dartford 123 List PDF, 96.62 KB sets out the types of infrastructure projects which may be funded by CIL (and not the focus of Section106 agreements).
-Further details of income and how it has been spent can be found in the Dartford CIL Monitoring Report 1st April 2016 to 31st March 2017 PDF, 245.53 KB
+The Dartford 123 List PDF, 96.62 KB sets out the types of infrastructure projects which may be funded by CIL (and not the focus of Section 106 agreements).

-If your development is likely to be CIL liable you should complete this CIL Additional Information Form and submit this with your planning application.
-Some building works don't pay CIL (e.g. Buildings which people don't normally go into or only to perform maintenance/ conversions or mezzanines where no other development is proposed).
-However, by using the additional information form, existing floorspace on the development site which is to be demolished or have change of use can be deducted against CIL liability.
+If your development is likely to be CIL liable you should complete the CIL Additional Information Form and submit this with your planning application .
+By using this additional information form, existing floorspace on the development site which is to be demolished or have change of use can be deducted against CIL liability.
 This floorspace will have to have been in continuous lawful use for 6 months in the last 3 years.

 The Council must be served a commencement notice prior to commencing development.
 This has to state the date when construction will begin.